karltunmoreno/karltunmoreno/README.md

 __________________________________________________________

-Skills: REACT / JS / HTML / CSS / BOOTSTRAP / REST API
+Skills: REACT / JS / HTML / CSS / BOOTSTRAP / Third Party API's, Server Side API's, Restful API for CRUD and testing routes.

 - 🔭 I’m currently working on this page.
 - 👯 I’m looking to collaborate on Original ideas with Blockchain